Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/ooze/ochre-jelly.md

 NoteIcon: monster
 BestiaryType: ooze
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-243, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
+243, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Ochre Jelly](2-Mechanics/CLI/bestiary/ooze/ochre-jelly.md)
 *Source: Monster Manual p.
-243, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
+243, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 Ochre jellies are yellowish blobs that can slide under doors and through narrow cracks in pursuit of creatures to devour.
 They have enough bestial cunning to avoid large groups of enemies.